mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 | Upstream Request Signing                        | ❌        | -              | Upstream request signing is not implemented. |

 #### API-level (Global) Features
+Tyk offers global features for APIs, such as detailed traffic logging, CORS management, rate limiting, header transformations, and analytics plugins, with support for tagging, load balancing, and dynamic variables.

 | Feature                              | Supported | Supported From | Comments                                                               |
 |--------------------------------------|-----------|----------------|------------------------------------------------------------------------|